General Manager at Particle

 Over the last decade, there has been a substantial amount of hype around the Internet of Things (IoT) and how it can be a strategic game changer for businesses.
 However, it is important to establish that simply investing in IoT is not a winning strategy.
 Building an IoT product that provides continuous, recurring value requires strategic planning and a focus on solving the right problems in your business.

-, 75% of self-initiated IoT projects fail.
+According to Cisco, 75% of self-initiated IoT projects fail.
 The reasons are typically due to a lack of coherent strategy and/or a lack of understanding of how the underlying technology works to enable the strategy.

 While there are many ways to build an IoT product, we have found that companies that succeed in taking their connected products to market accomplish four key steps.
 While this list is by no means comprehensive, we hope it gives you a starting point or new piece of information as you look to develop your own strategies and build your IoT product.